apollographql/apollo-client/docs/source/api/link/persisted-queries.md

 ### Persisted queries implementation

-The **persisted queries** Apollo Link is included in the `@apollo/client` package:
+The persisted queries link is included in the `@apollo/client` package:

 ```bash
 npm install @apollo/client
 ```

 A persisted queries implementation also requires the [`@apollo/persisted-query-lists`](https://www.npmjs.com/package/@apollo/persisted-query-lists) package.
-This package contains an Apollo Link that can be used to verify your persisted queries against your [operations manifest](#1-generate-operation-manifests).
-It also contains helpers that work with the persisted queries link.
+This package contains helpers that work with the persisted queries link.

 Install the [`@apollo/persisted-query-lists`](https://www.npmjs.com/package/@apollo/persisted-query-lists) package: